Kashia Coastal Reserve Trail

 Regional Parks presented the project to the Sonoma County Board of Supervisors for adoption and approval in March 2022, and a Notice of Determination was filed.
 Completing the California Environmental Quality Act process was required for the submittal of permit applications to the regulatory agencies, and for Regional Parks to apply for additional grant funding for construction.

 Regional Parks is applying for regulatory permits and preparing the construction plans for bidding.
-We anticipate permits to be issued and bidding to occur this spring 2024, and construction to begin in the summer of 2024.
+We anticipate permits will be issued and bidding to occur this fall/winter 2024, and construction to begin in the spring of 2025.

 Resources